Academic departments and courses

 ART 317 Jewelry II 3

-Three-dimensional design in metals that builds on the basic metals techniques presented in Art 217, focusing on continued concept and technical skills and lost wax casting or enameling processes.
-Includes study of historical and contemporary work in metal.
+Three-dimensional design in metals that builds on the basic metals techniques presented in Art 217, with a focus on continued development of design and concept skills and further technical instruction in stone setting, advanced jewely forms or enameling.
+Includes study of historical and contermporary jewelry and metalwork.
 Prerequisite: Art 217.

 ART 330 Media Workshop: 3